splunk/public-o11y-docs/sp-oncall/spoc-integrations/sensu-integration.rst

 ================================

 Go to :guilabel:`Integrations` and select :guilabel:`Sensu`, then select :guilabel:`Enable Integration` to generate the API endpoint URL.
 Copy the service API endpoint to your clipboard and replace the ``$routing_key`` piece at the end of the API endpoint with a valid routing key.
-See :ref:`routing-keys`.
+See :ref:`spoc-routing-keys`.

 Edit the Splunk On-Call.json file
 ====================================